YuZiHanorz/MIPS-Simulator/README.md

 Remark:
-  this version hasn't predicted the branch
+  this is a complete version

+  include hazard_process and branch_predict